& Suicide Prevention

 - Consult with colleagues, the Dean of Students (508-626-4596), Counseling Center staff, or others as needed.

 - After you have talked with the student about counseling, you may call the Counseling Center with the student present and have him/her make an appointment.
-You may also walk the student to the Counseling Center to show your support.
+You may also walk the student to the Counseling Center to arrange an appointment.

 - If at any time you feel unsafe or feel the student is so distressed that they may be unsafe to him/herself or to others, contact Campus Police at Extension 4911 (508-626-4911).